The Informed Investor

 What Should You Expect During Volatile Times?

 Over the past 11 years, the market has mostly gone up, so many people have been happy with their investment advisors, even if they were not doing much.
 Everyone looks good when the market continues to go up.
-It is in the down and volatile markets that your advisor will earn his or her fees.
+It is in the down and volatile markets that your financial advisor will earn his or her fees.

 Here is a list of other things to be sure your investment advisor is doing for you, so you can stay on the right path to achieve your goals.